 A person may be deported from Canada due to various reasons.
 Canadian immigration authorities need relevant travel documents and confirmation of the country of residence to deport a person.
 It is recommended to show full-cooperation to the immigration authorities to make sure you are on the right side of the law.
 Legal compliance will allow you to return to Canada in the future lawfully.

 The deportation criterion is different for the various categories of people such as:

 Permanent residents can be deported if the Canadian government has reason to believe that they pose security risks.
-Any serious offence committed in their country of residence also makes them liable to be deported.
-Lying on the immigration application or being convicted of any serious offence within Canada are also reasons for deportation.
+Any serious offense committed in their country of residence also makes them liable to be deported.
+Lying on the immigration application or being convicted of any serious offense within Canada are also reasons for deportation.

 If you are a permanent resident and have received a deportation order, you should get in touch with experienced immigration lawyers to resolve the situation immediately.
 Unresolved issues may escalate and make it difficult for you to reside as a permanent resident in Canada.

 Once the authorized stay period expires, foreign nationals may be deported to their home countries in many circumstances.
 Non-compliance with the terms and conditions of the visit or stay extension without legal permission also makes them liable for being deported.
 Any foreign national found guilty of a criminal offense can also be deported.

 People who have been denied refugee status

 If the refugee claim is denied, then the refugee applicants will be asked to exit Canada.
 Abandoning their claim or withdrawing their application for refugee status also makes them liable to be deported from Canada.
 If you are a refugee claimant who has received a deportation order, you can get in touch with an experienced immigration lawyer to assist you in making an appeal or bringing a motion to the Federal Court.

 Canadian citizens can be deported only in extreme circumstances.
 They can be extradited to another country if they are found accused or get convicted of any specific crimes in that country.